 If you are opening a joint bank account, you will need all account owners present.
 Each party should bring all of the above information as well.

-This may vary depending upon the bank, but a typical amount would usually be around $25 to $50.
+This may vary depending upon the bank, but a typical opening deposit amount would be around $25 to $50.
 You will need to deposit a sum of money into the new bank account on that day.

-Every offer differs from bank to bank, so we recommend to do your research to determine which bank is right for you.
-Once you have determined which bank is right for you, think about whether you want a savings or checking account or both.
+Every offer differs from bank to bank, so we recommend you do your own research to determine which bank is right for you.
+Once you have determined which bank is right for you, think about whether you want a savings account, checking account, or both.
 Your bank associate will help you determine based on your needs which account type is best for you.
-Need help obtaining your vital records so you can open a new bank account, simply go online and order from VitalReocrdsOnline.com
+If you need help obtaining your vital records so you can open a new bank account, simply go online and order from VitalRecordsOnline.com.